Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 Step 3: Escalating to the Financial Ombudsman if Needed

 If Black Horse Finance fails to address your complaint to your satisfaction, you can escalate your case to the Financial Ombudsman Service (FOS).
 The FOS is an independent body that deals with complaints from consumers about financial service providers.
-It is responsible for keeping lenders in line and holding them accountable when they don’t play fair or do so according to the laws that govern financial practices.
+Its job is to police the lenders and to discipline those who don’t treat customers fairly, or act within financial regulations.

 When Should You Escalate Your Complaint to the Financial Ombudsman?